Guido Mina di Sospiro

-Guido Mina di Sospiro is a novelist, essayist, and author of narrative nonfiction.
+Guido Mina di Sospiro is an Argentine-born novelist, essayist, and author of narrative nonfiction.

 Early life and education

 Guido Mina di Sospiro was born in Buenos Aires, Argentina, into an ancient Italian family, which relocated to Italy three months after his birth.
 He was raised in Milan, and has been living in the United States since the 1980s, currently near Washington, D.C.

 He was educated at the University of Pavia, and later at the USC School of Cinema-Television, now known as USC School of Cinematic Arts, at The University of Southern California.